Welcome, Guest. Please Login

 Hawaiian Terminology & Definitions

-Ma'a - word for sling; the snapping/cracking sound made by the sling breaking the sound barrier; the act of using/throwing with a sling
+Ma'a - word for sling.
+Also the snapping/cracking sound made by the sling breaking the sound barrier; sometimes used to refer to the act of using/throwing with a sling

 Pōhaku - word for rock

-Pōhaku ma'a - most basic reference of a sling stone
+Pōhaku ma'a - basic reference of a sling stone

 There are ongoing debates on the influence of South American cultures on Hawaii, Polynesia and Oceania as a whole, as well as hypotheses and emerging evidence of inter-Oceanic travel that may have included contact and cultural exchanges between the peoples of the Americas, Australia and Eastern Pacific thousands of years ago, though this is largely dismissed by researchers and scholars.